peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 7.  **Process a Study**: The highest-level workflow, used after a study is validated to audit, compile, and analyze all data, producing the final reports and plots.

-#### Workflow 1: Run an Experiment
+#### Workflow 1: Create a New Experiment

-This is the primary workflow for generating new experimental data or for resuming/repairing an interrupted experiment.
-The PowerShell entry point (`run_experiment.ps1`) calls the Python batch controller (`experiment_manager.py`), which functions as a state machine.
-It repeatedly audits the experiment's state and, if incomplete, calls `orchestrate_replication.py` to run or repair the necessary replications.
-This self-healing loop continues until the experiment is complete, at which point the manager performs a final aggregation.
+This is the primary workflow for generating new experimental data.
+The PowerShell entry point (`new_experiment.ps1`) calls the Python batch controller (`experiment_manager.py`).
+The manager creates a new, timestamped directory and runs the full set of replications from scratch.

 The `orchestrate_replication.py` script executes the full pipeline for a single run, which is broken into six distinct stages: